openebs/lvm-localpv/design/lvm/storageclass-parameters/reclaim_policy.md

 ### Test Plan

-- Provision and de-provision volume with `Delete` reclaim policy.
+- Provision and de-provision volume with `Delete` reclaim policy and verify that PV & LVMVolume resources should get deleted.
-- Provision volume with `Retain` reclaim policy and trigger deletion of volume(Underlying volume should retain).
+- Provision volume with `Retain` reclaim policy and trigger deletion of volume and verify that underlying volume should retain.
-- Provision & de-provision volume with `Retain` reclaim policy and then try to claim volume by creating new PVC referencing to retained PV.
+- Provision & de-provision volume with `Retain` reclaim policy then try to claim retained volume by creating PVC referencing to retained volume and verify that volume should get provisioned.

 ## Graduation Criteria